Issy Smith: World War I

+A wartime photograph of Smith has him wearing his VC, a Russian Cross of St. George (4th class) awarded concurrently with his VC, and his tailor's copy of a Durbar commemorative medal.
+In postwar photos, he is also wearing a trio of WW1 campaign medals, along with the French Croix de Guerre, with bronze palm.

 Demobilised after the war, Smith returned to London.
 As a war hero, he was intermittently invited to social functions.
 In June 1920, he attended a garden party at Buckingham Palace, given by the king for all surviving Victoria Cross recipients.
 They included veterans of the Indian Mutiny, Rorke's Drift, Relief of General Gordon, the First and Second Boer Wars, countless campaigns on the borders of the empire, and dozens from the Great War.
-In October 1921, with Harry Kenny, he unveiled the Hackney War Memorial.
+He was chosen as a guard of honour, accompanying 73 other holders of the Victoria Cross, at the Burial of the Unknown Warrior, Westminster Abbey, 11 November 1920, in the presence of the King.
+(It was mis-reported in an obituary in a Tasmanian newspaper that 'After the war [Issy] was chosen as a member of the late King's personal bodyguard when he visited India'.)
+On 9 October 1921, with Harry Kenny, he unveiled the Hackney War Memorial.
 In 1922, he attended "The Pilgrimage to Ypres", in Belgium, laying a wreath at the Cloth Hall there.

 Legacy

 Despite his fame and popularity, like many former servicemen contending with post-war economic hardship, Smith struggled financially – a predicament compounded by illness.
 As a consequence he pawned his medals for £20, only for them to be recovered by the Jewish Historical Society on the urging of the wife of Chief Rabbi Joseph Hertz and ultimately reunited with Smith.
 Smith's varied occupations in post-war Britain included work as an actor with a theatre troupe.
-He emigrated to Australia in 1925 with his wife Elsie (née McKechnie), whom he had married at Camberwell Register Office.
-Marriage to Elsie produced two children (Olive and Maurice) and reputedly angered his parents despite the couple's later observance of Jewish religious tradition in a formal ceremony held at Central Synagogue, Hallam Street.
+He had married his wife Elsie (née McKechnie) at Camberwell Register Office, followed by a formal ceremony held at Central Synagogue, Hallam Street, as an observance of Jewish religious tradition.
+Whether there was disapproval by the family, this is not known.
+The family relocated from Camberwell to Hackney later that year.
+The marriage to Elsie produced two children (Olive and Maurice, born 1919 and 1932 (died 2000 and 2020) respectively).
+He emigrated to Australia in 1927.

 The family settled in Moonee Ponds, Melbourne, where Smith's standing in the Jewish community became high.
 There he joined the Essendon sub branch of the Returned and Services League of Australia (RSL).
+He was the President of the 1914 Imperial Reservists Association, Australia.
 In 1928, he was appointed manager of British International Pictures in Melbourne, and then worked for Dunlop Rubber Company.
 His final job was with the Civil Aviation Board at Essendon Airport.
 Appointed a Justice of the Peace in 1930, Smith tried politics as a candidate in the 1931 federal election for the United Australia Party, contesting the seat of Melbourne in the House of Representatives, and "seriously challenged the hitherto unassailable Dr Maloney".